Rozdandy/africadelishms3/README.md

     This operation can only be carried out by users that have posted recipes to their names.

 A

 * On viewing a specific recipe posted by a user, to bottom of the page is red "Delete" button.
 * A click on it will instantly remove the recipe completely.
 * Users only see the "EDIT and DELETE" buttons of the recipes posted by them.

+B

-B   * A user can also delete a recipe from their Profile page.
+* A user can also delete a recipe from their Profile page.
 * On the accordion on their profile page, their are the "DELETE and EDIT" buttons.
 * When a user click on the red delete button, there is a pop-up dialogue modal that will ask, if user is sure they want to delete the said recipes.
 * User can either choose to delete or cancel

 ####  Logout

 This can only be carried out by those were already log in

     * On the navbar is the logout option for the users.
     * click on it will log them out and will reidrect to login page.

 ## Bugs and resolves

-Most of the errors encoountered were syntaxes errors, especially in using Jinja templating to carryout for loops operations, the one that was most prominent was a floating footer in 404/.html pages and some other pages with less data contents.
+Most of the errors encountered were syntaxes errors, especially in using Jinja templating to carryout for loops operations, the one that was most prominent was a floating footer in 404/.html pages and some other pages with less data contents.
 Below is example of one of the images;

  [bug](static/testing/floatresult.png)